juchengquan/Radiance_Sniffer/README.md

 ###  WARNING: USE UNDER YOUR OWN DISCRETION

-This is a small tool to sniff the minute-scale solar irradiance map of Singpaore from [SERIS, Signapore](http://www.seris.nus.edu.sg).
+This is a small tool to sniff the minute-scale solar irradiance map of Singapore from [SERIS, Signapore](http://www.seris.nus.edu.sg).

 **IMPORTANT**: Make sure you have enough storage on the drive.